Where face masks are recommended

-We also encourage you to wear a face mask in these places:
+During this time of year, we also encourage you to wear a face mask when:

-- public transport, including buses, commuter trains, indoors on ferries, flights, taxis and ride-shares
+- using public transport, including buses, commuter trains, indoors on ferries, flights, taxis and ride-shares

-- during close contact situations, such as face-to-face conversations.
+- you have close contact with someone else, such as face-to-face conversations.

 Some places may still ask you to wear a face mask.
 This is their decision and no longer a government requirement.